- Initial State Streaming SDK for LabVIEW on Github

 - Supply a Bucket Name - a human readable name for the bucket to organize this new bucket on the bucket shelf in Initial State.

-- Wire the Bucket Key with your own custom Bucket Key - If you want to create a new bucket and not append to an existing be sure this Bucket Key is sufficiently unique.
-The use-case is to create a systematic way to create Bucket Keys.
+- Wire the Bucket Key with your own custom Bucket Key - The use-case is to create a systematic way to create Bucket Keys.
 For example, use a human-readable name and a today's date concatenated together, and you will get a new bucket each day, but it will append to the bucket during the same day.

 - Wire a known Bucket Key - Assuming there is a bucket key that matches your input, the Initial State system will append new data to an existing bucket.